microsoft/playwright/docs/loading.md

 - page executes some scripts and loads resources like stylesheets and images
 - [`load`](api.md#event-load) event is fired
 - page executes dynamically loaded scripts
-- `networkidle0` is fired - no new network requests made for at least `500` ms
+- `networkidle` is fired - no new network requests made for at least `500` ms

 ### Common scenarios